associationforsoftwaretesting/navigating/navigatingcdt.md

 * Are the tests actually worth the cost of executing and maintaining them?
 * What value do they provide to us, our team, our stakeholders and our customers?

 Instead of concerning ourselves with calculating percentages of tests that are automated, we should be looking more holistically at our test strategy and where automation fits into it, makes the most sense and delivers useful information.
-Providing a single numeric answer to this question is a missed opportunity to explore more deeply the role that automation does - and should - play in your testing approach.
+Providing a single numeric answer to this question is a missed opportunity to explore more deeply the role that automation does - and should - play in your testing approach as you look to deliver value to the business from your testing efforts.

-I'd like to see add something about delivery of business value or similar.

 <h3 id="context-driven-testing">Context-driven Testing</h3>